msalehisedeh/differentiate/README.md

 Fixed [issue #2](https://github.com/msalehisedeh/differentiate/issues/2).
 Modified code to avoid upper-case call on blank string.

 # Version 2.3.0
-It was brought to my attenssion that some users have trouble using this component in their angular 6 environment.
+It was brought to my attention that some users have trouble using this component in their angular 6 environment.
 Since I had only updated few dependencies when moved to Angular 6, I am thinking dependencies are causing issues.
-So, for this relase, i am updating all dependencies to what Angular 6 applications are expecting to have.
+So, for this release, I am updating all dependencies to what Angular 6 applications are expecting to have.
 Please let me know if this is fixing or not fixing any issues you are facing.

 # Version 2.2.6
 Fixed the [issue #1](https://github.com/msalehisedeh/differentiate/issues/1) on hover lag for very large objects.